bmad-sim/GTPSA.jl/docs/src/index.md

 GTPSA provides several advantages over current Julia AD packages:

-1. **Speed**: By directly using the power series expansions, `GTPSA.jl` is faster than `ForwardDiff.jl` for 2nd-order and above, and has the nearly the same performance as `ForwardDiff.jl` for 1st-order
+1. **Speed**: By directly using the power series expansions, `GTPSA.jl` is significantly faster than `ForwardDiff.jl` for 2nd-order and above, and has the nearly the same performance as `ForwardDiff.jl` for 1st-order
 2. **Custom Orders in Individual Variables**: For example, computing the Taylor expansion of $f(x_1,x_2)$ to 2nd order in $x_1$ and 6th order in $x_2$ is done trivially in GTPSA
 3. **Complex Numbers**: GTPSA natively supports complex numbers, and allows for mixing of complex and real truncated power series
 4. **All Taylor Coefficients Stored**: GTPSA implements an efficient partial derivative indexing function for high speed even with TPSs having a large number of variables to high orders